 - A motorist fails to stop at a stop sign

 - A person is driving drunk

 - A driver opens the door of their car into a bike lane

-The larger the harms caused by their insured, the more likely the insurance companies are to push back to see if they can reduce what they owe.
-That is why we work hard from day one to collect all the information to stay one step ahead of the defense attorneys.
+We work hard from day one to collect all the information to stay one step ahead of the defense attorneys.
 From intake to trial, we work to ensure you are ready and prepared.
-Call a Burlington bicycle accident attorney today for a free consultation to get started on your case.
+Call a Burlington bicycle accident attorney at Champlain Valley Law today for a free consultation to get started on your case.